 Together, Emily and David built the law firm into what it is today.
 While continuing to represent individuals in all types of personal injury and wrongful death cases, they became experts in cases involving workers who are injured or killed on the job, and particularly, on construction sites.
 Workers on construction sites are faced with constant potentially fatal hazards, such as falling from extreme heights, dangerous equipment, hazardous and flammable chemicals, and unsafe jobsite conditions.
 As a result, these types of workers often suffer the most tragic and severe injuries, such as Traumatic Brain Injury and paralysis, or death due to the unique nature of their work.
 Yet, the law in California makes it very difficult and complicated to hold a third-party responsible for many types of jobsite injuries and deaths, creating incredible injustice for these workers and their families.

-Outside of work, Emily enjoys rescuing dogs, golfing, traveling, skiing, and spending time with her family and friends.
-She lives with her husband and their senior terrier, Lily.
+Outside of her legal career, Emily's interests include rescuing dogs, golfing, traveling, skiing, and cherishing moments with her family and friends.
+She shares her life with her husband and their senior terrier, Lily.

 Presentations and Publications